 What?
 Yes, I believe the underpinning ideas and practices can help you cope with complexity, but not because they are Lean, but because they’ve been around for thousands of years.
 So instead of being a fanatic, keep the Lean-ology in your personal store cupboard, like the one under your stairs, full of useful shite, you don’t want people to see.
 Then, alongside the Lean in your cupboard, please scatter a selection of fat ideas and enduring stuff from the rest of the world’s concepts, methods and tools from all kinds of professions and practices and peoples and cultures.
 Lean is not a panacea and it’s certainly not evil, but you got to watch out for the fanatics with their giant Shiny tool box and fuckall real experience, on your patch.

-A Lean proselyte, at its best, is like a distant relatives’ enthusiastic toddler.
+The worst kind of uneducated fanatical Lean proselyte, is at its best, like a distant relatives’ enthusiastic toddler.
 You don’t dislike them and they are not completely horrible, but the dribbling and babbling becomes annoying, so the most memorable happy feeling, is handing them back to the distant relative!

 So, before you go shooting your mouth off, let me point out a couple of things.
 Firstly, I’m an annoyingly overqualified designer who learnt this stuff from some serious practitioners – including those trained in Toyota – and they are all, still my friends.
-Lastly, go and read anything by Mary Parker Follett and then try to imagine the century of insightful ongoing development across the world that you didn’t learn about, while becoming a lean-ology proselyte.
+Lastly, go and read anything by Mary Parker Follett and then try to imagine the century of insightful ongoing development across the world that you didn’t learn about, while becoming a lean-ology proselyte, in that Poxy Hotel.

-Please, I really mean it, leave a comment and if you’ve got a good balance of sarcasm and insight, I may even pay attention and say something nice.
+I really mean it, I am a massive fan of the ways of working first developed at Toyota and I like a little challenge, so please leave a comment and if you’ve got a good balance of sarcasm and insight, I may even pay attention and say something nice.